Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Introduction

-Engineering practice indicates that replacing a 1-in-1 configuration with a 2-in-1 system can reduce costs by 25\% and land and utility requirements by 45\%, while a 4-in-1 system can achieve savings of 35\% and 55\%, respectively \cite{yang2022application}.
+Industrial practice has demonstrated that replacing a 1-in-1 configuration with a 2-in-1 system reduces costs by 25\% and land and utility requirements by 45\%, while a 4-in-1 system achieves reductions of 35\% and 55\%, respectively \cite{yang2022application}.
 Consequently, many large ReP2H projects adopt $N$-in-1 configurations.
-For example, the \emph{Baofeng Energy Green Hydrogen Development Project} and \emph{Songwon Hydrogen Energy Industrial Park Project} utilize 2-in-1 systems as the basic production unit \cite{meng2024advantages,zhangalkaline}, while the \emph{Sinopec Kuqa Green Hydrogen Demonstration Project} and the \emph{Da'an Wind and Solar Green Hydrogen Synthesis Ammonia Integration Demonstration Project} adopt 4-in-1 configurations to enable larger-scale plant designs \cite{zhangalkaline,zhai2024review}.
+For example, the \emph{Baofeng Energy Green Hydrogen Development Project} and \emph{Songwon Hydrogen Energy Industrial Park Project} use 2-in-1 systems, while the \emph{Sinopec Kuqa Green Hydrogen Demonstration Project} and the \emph{Da'an Wind and Solar Green Hydrogen Synthesis Ammonia Integration Demonstration Project} adopt 4-in-1 configurations \cite{meng2024advantages,zhangalkaline,zhai2024review}.
+These developments raise an important question regarding the operational performance of $N$-in-1 systems under fluctuating renewable power inputs.

-However, compared to 1-in-1 systems, $N$-in-1 configurations introduce greater operational complexity due to coupling between stacks through the shared BoP system.
-This coupling affects temperature regulation and HTO impurity control, potentially limiting flexibility under varying power inputs \cite{rizwan2021design}.
-Existing research on the dynamic operation of AWE systems, however, predominantly focuses on 1-in-1 systems, while studies addressing $N$-in-1 configurations are limited; see Section \ref{sec:review} for literature review.
-Consequently, two key issues arise in engineering applications:

-\begin{enumerate} \item How do $N$-in-1 systems compare to 1-in-1 systems in terms of adaptability to variable power inputs, such as load flexibility and energy conversion efficiency?
-Does the capital cost saved in deploying $N$-in-1 systems come at the expense of operational flexibility?

-\item How can controllers for $N$-in-1 AWE systems be designed to match the performance of 1-in-1 systems, minimizing potential losses in flexibility due to increased complexity? \end{enumerate}

-To address these questions, this study develops a state-space model for $N$-in-1 AWE systems, designs controllers, and evaluates performance metrics.
-Given the lack of experimental platforms for laboratory-scale $N$-in-1 systems and the challenges of conducting experiments on industry-scale systems (20--40 MW or larger,) this study adopts a simulation approach.
-Section \ref{sec:review} summarizes the current research on AWE modeling and control, while Section \ref{sec:contribution} outlines the contributions of this study.